wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 }
 ```

-Specifying an empty JSON object as a parameter to the query function returns all records according to the API's default paging and sort order.
+Specifying an empty JSON object as a parameter to a query function returns all items according to the API's default paging and sort order.

 ## The filter object

-The `filter` is a single json object { } with the following rules:
+The `filter` is a single json object { } with the following syntax for specifying operators:

 ### Equality